Aggregate and visualize

 Dates Completion

-When cases are grouped by different factors, it’s possible that these
+When cases are grouped by different factors, it’s possible that the

-groups may have different date ranges in the resulting
+events involving these groups may have different date ranges in the

-an incidence object has the same range of dates for each group.
-By
+object has the same range of dates for each group.
+By default, missing

 R

-# Create an incidence object grouped by sex, aggregating daily
+# Create a daily incidence object grouped by sex

 sim_data,